wenhoujx/sbt-website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-GitHub-Actions-with-sbt.md

 ### Build matrix

-When creating a continous integration job, it's fairly common to split up the task into multiple jobs that runs in parallel.
+When creating a continuous integration job, it's fairly common to split up the task into multiple jobs that runs in parallel.
 For example, we could:

 - Run identical tests on JDK 8, JDK 11, Linux, macOS, and Windows
 - Run different subset of tests on the same JDK, OS, and other setups